Dr. Ray and Dr. Bobby Ghaheri discussing the latest research on anterior and posterior tongue-ties.

 What is a Frenectomy?
 Who needs one?

 Approximately 4-10% of children are born with some degree of frenulum restriction, also known as tongue-tie or lip-tie.
 This means that their tongues and lips are attached to the mouth with excessive connective tissue webbing.
-This excess tissue impedes the movement of the tongue or lips to various degrees, and may be responsible for minor inconveniences such as the inability to lick your ice cream cone, to more severe impairments such as problems breastfeeding, or impediments to speech development.
+This excess tissue impedes the movement of the tongue or lips to various degrees, and may be responsible for minor inconveniences such as the inability to lick an ice cream cone, or more severe impairments such as problems with breastfeeding, eating, or speech.

-When this restricted mobility interferes with nursing, bottle feeding, or causes discomfort to mother or child, a frenectomy (cutting/release of the restrictive tissue) may be recommended for infants.
-Children who are going through speech therapy may also find that a frenectomy is indicated, as it may help with movement of the tongue, and subsequently result in significant improvements in speech therapy.
+When this restricted mobility interferes with breastfeeding, bottle feeding, or causes discomfort to mother or child, a frenectomy (cutting/release of the restrictive tissue) may be recommended for infants.
+This also applies to young children who may be slow eaters, or are picky about certain foods to the point where they gag, or have problems chewing and swallowing.
+Finally, children who are going through speech therapy may also find that a frenectomy is indicated, as it may help with movement of the tongue, and subsequently result in significant improvements in speech therapy.

 Our diagnosis and treatment planning protocols, as well as our treatment philosophy, are informed by a variety of sources, including significant information from: